Learn how Microsoft 365 Groups interact with Teams, SharePoint, and other Microsoft services to maximize ShareGate in your Microsoft 365 environment.

 Microsoft 365 Groups

-A Microsoft 365 group is a membership service in Active directory that allows you to connect multiple Microsoft 365 teamwork services.
+A Microsoft 365 group is a membership service in Active Directory that allows you to connect multiple Microsoft 365 teamwork services.
 By default, a Microsoft 365 group will always provide a select group of users access to these shared services:

 Exchange inbox and calendar